 Asthma and allergy drug Singulair (Montelukast) has been linked to serious mental health side effects, including depression, suicidal ideation and suicide.
-Lynch Law Firm is reviewing possible Singulair lawsuits from users who have experienced these side effects and other neuropsychiatric events.
+Lynch Law Firm, PC is reviewing possible Singulair lawsuits from users who have experienced these side effects and other neuropsychiatric events.
 You or your loved one may be eligible to seek compensation to help cover medical bills and other related costs.

-A dangerous drug lawyer at Lynch Law Firm is ready to review your situation and discuss your available legal options.
+A dangerous drug lawyer at Lynch Law Firm, PC is ready to review your situation and discuss your available legal options.
 The initial consultation is free of charge so there is no risk to you and no obligation to move forward.
-We have recovered millions for our clients.
-Firm partners James Lynch and Arthur Lynch are both Multi-Million Dollar Advocates Forum members.
+We have recovered millions for our clients.* Firm partners James Lynch and Arthur Lynch are both Multi-Million Dollar Advocates Forum members.

 Zero Upfront Fees Involved.
 Call: (800) 518-0508